 The Urban Institute Housing Justice Hub endeavors to better understand this growing field by drawing on Urban’s deep expertise in housing research and policy, racial equity analytics, and strategic advising on cross-sector housing solutions.
 As we learn more, our team is creating and sharing data tools and analyses to inspire research, policy solutions, and advocacy.
 Equipped with these evidence-informed insights, policymakers and community partners can strengthen how they design, implement, and monitor policies and programs to achieve housing justice for all.

-Increasing access to safe, affordable housing and promoting wealth building by confronting historical and ongoing harms and disparities caused by structural racism.
+Ensuring everyone has affordable housing that promotes health, well-being, and upward mobility by confronting historical and ongoing harms and disparities caused by structural racism and other systems of oppression.